bvaughn/task-runner/source/README.md

 ## Tasks that can be used to create new custom tasks

 * `tr.Abstract`: Abstract implementation of Task.
 Extend this task to create your own task with only a few lines of code.
 * `tr.Closure`: Invokes a callback function when run.
-Use this task when you want to do something custom but you don't want to implement a whole new type of tr.
+Use this task when you want to do something custom but you don't want to implement a whole new type of task.

 ## Application framework tasks